 On 10 May 1941, London was subjected to one of the most intense nights of bombing of the Blitz.

 The City had been relentlessly attacked by the Luftwaffe for six months and on the night of 10-11 May more than 500 bombers attacked London.
-It was to be the last major raid of the Blitz, but it was undoubtedly the deadliest, killing 1,436 Londoners and injuring a further 2,000 people.
+It was to be the last major raid of the Blitz, and it was undoubtedly the deadliest, killing 1,436 Londoners and injuring a further 2,000 people.

 Located just a few hundred yards from St Paul’s Cathedral, Cordwainers’ Hall in Canon Street was one of the casualties.
 Our hall was comprehensively destroyed by fire, leaving just a bare shell and a solitary goats head above the portico.
 Only a few images exist of the ruins, but we are fortunate to have a comprehensive account, written by the Company Clerk, Frederick W. Mander.